vibhuthasak/vibhutha-blog-2020/content/posts/swift-tensorflow-guide.md

 draft: false
 tags: ["Deep Learning", "swift", "tensorflow"]
 ---

 <p align="center">
 <img src="/img/tf-swift/titleImage.png" alt="Title Image"/>
 </p>

-This blog post will guide through the process of install **Swift for Tensorflow** on Ubuntu 18.04 (Local Machine/VM instance) and Start Coding with **Swift** on the **Jupyter Notebook** like you do in **Python for Tensorflow**.
+This blog post will guide you through the process of install **Swift for Tensorflow** on Ubuntu 18.04 (Local Machine/VM instance) and Start Coding with **Swift** on the **Jupyter Notebook** like you do in **Python for Tensorflow**.

 ### Step 01: Installing CUDA
 There are several versions of Swift-TF available to install as you prefer.
 Namely (on 30th March 2019), CPU only version, CUDA 9.2 version and CUDA 10.0 version.
-This section is only focused on with CUDA installation.
+This section is only focused on CUDA installation.
 You can skip to the next step if you prefer CPU only installation.
 <br/>
 <br/>
 If you have been working on Tensorflow or PyTorch, CUDA might be installed on your ubuntu machine.
-You can check the installed CUDA version using the below commmand
+You can check the installed CUDA version using the below command
 ```console
 (base) vkartz@ubuntu-dl:~$ nvcc --version
 nvcc: NVIDIA (R) Cuda compiler driver